OctopusDeploy/docs/docs/administration/upgrading/guide/index.md

 Read more about the [Octopus - Tentacle communication](/docs/administration/security/octopus-tentacle-communication/index.md) protocol and [Troubleshooting Schannel and TLS](/docs/administration/security/octopus-tentacle-communication/troubleshooting-schannel-and-tls.md).
 :::

-## Upgrading to Octopus 3.4 or Greater {#UpgradingfromOctopus3.x-UpgradingtoOctopus3.4orgreater}
+## Upgrading to Octopus 3.4 or greater {#UpgradingfromOctopus3.x-UpgradingtoOctopus3.4orgreater}

 See the [Release Notes](https://octopus.com/downloads/compare?from=3.3.27&amp;to=3.4.0) for breaking changes and more information.